Andy-Pham-72/Andy-Pham-72/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my porfolio and creating more personal data engineering projects.
+- 🔭 I’m currently working on my porfolio and creating more personal data engineering projects. [my current data engineering project - still in the progress](https://github.com/Andy-Pham-72/Top-Rentals-Cineplex)
 - 🌱 I’m currently learning to master my statistics.
 - 👯 I’m looking to collaborate on any interesting Data Science project.
 - 🤔 I’m looking for help with Power BI.